 - When the Prima Ballerina, Ekaterina Vazem first danced the role of Queen Nisia, she struggled with a certain pas that had been made famous by Henriette d’Or (the first Queen Nisia).
-Finding this pas aesthetically non-pleasing, Vazem asked Petipa if he would substitute it for something else, but Petipa advised her to dance the pas, telling her that if she didn’t dance it, everyone would think she couldn’t dance it.
+Finding this pas aesthetically non-pleasing, Vazem asked Petipa if he would substitute it for something else, but Petipa advised her to dance the pas, telling her that if she did not dance it, everyone would think she could not dance it.
 She took his advice and in the end, she mastered the pas with great success.

 - One account tells of the scene in the first act where King Candaules meets the oracle, Pythia.
 The account says that the mime scene was considered too bizarre and difficult and that at one point, Pythia waved her arms like flying owls to emit misfortune.